Vince Lorenzo

 Vince Patrick Lorenzo (born July 11, 1999) is a Filipino volleyball player.
 He played with FEU Tamaraws collegiate men's collegiate volleyball team.
-He is currently playing for the Cignal HD Spikers in the Spikers' Turf.
+He is currently playing for the Savouge Spin Doctors in the Spikers' Turf.

 Career

 Collegiate

 Lorenzo made his first game game appearance with the FEU Tamaraws in UAAP Season 81 where they got an 11-3 win-loss record in the preliminary round.
 They won against Ateneo Blue Eagles in the semis but they lost against NU Bulldogs in the finals.

 In UAAP Season 82, they got 2-0 win-loss record in the first two games but later on, the tournament was cancelled due to the COVID-19 pandemic.